timescale/docs/tutorials/financial-ingest-real-time/financial-ingest-query.md

 for each hour, then set the aggregate to refresh every hour, and aggregate the last two hours' worth of data.

-To look at OHLCV values, the most effective way is to create a continuous aggregate.
-You can create a continuous aggregate to aggregate data for each hour, then set the aggregate to refresh every hour, and aggregate the last two hours' worth of data.

 <Procedure>

 ## Creating a continuous aggregate